 OK, we get it.
 Sticking a piece of string between your teeth is probably not within the top 10 list of things you look forward to doing every day.
 In fact, many adults find flossing to be repulsive.
 According to this survey (sponsored by the Academy of Periodontology (APP), quite a few adults would rather do seemingly unpleasant chores instead of flossing their teeth.

 18% of the respondents would rather wash dishes.
 14% would rather clean the toilet or wait in a long line.
 Nine percent would rather do their taxes, or sit in gridlock traffic for an hour.
 And 7% would rather listen to fingernails on a chalkboard or be on a plane with small children crying.

-For those of you who continue to floss daily, we salute you.
+For those of you who continue to floss daily, and floss correctly, we salute you.
 Even if you’d rather be trapped in a plane with crying kids.
 While flossing may suck, it really does help improve the health of your teeth and gum.
 This isn’t just dental propaganda.
 Brushing your teeth is great, but usually you just can’t get the debris out between your teeth.
 And when this debris builds up it leads to cavities.
 So, flossing works wonders.